nbw/web/content/blog/posts/converting-from-mysql.md

 # Converting MySQL bigints (aka: casting considerations)

 When converting from MySQL to Postgres, pgloader has a number of default cast types.
-The source code for those defaults is here and there's some documentation here.
+The source code for those defaults is [here](https://github.com/dimitri/pgloader/blob/master/src/sources/mysql/mysql-cast-rules.lisp) and there's some documentation ~~here~~.
 In my case, converting from MySQL bigint resolved as a numeric, but I'd rather it resolve as a Postgres bigint still.
 Here's what one of my tables looked like in MySQL:

 ```
 MySQL: